canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   ### Checklist

   - Determine what you absolutely need to protect – can you clearly identify what components are essential to the success of your service?
 Not all assets need the same level of protection.
   - Determine what you’re willing to pay to protect it – can you protect your assets with the desired level of investment?
-Is the cost of protection
+Is the cost of full protection in excess of the value of your assets?
-  - Develop robust IT Continuity plans, including infrastructure and data backups, to ensure that your digital service is able to return to operational status with minimal disruption. **(Ransomware protection)**
+  - Develop robust IT Continuity plans, including infrastructure and data backups, to ensure that your digital service is able to return to operational status with minimal disruption. **(e.g. Ransomware protection)**
   - Determine how long you need to protect your assets during and after their life / intended use.
   - Document the approach to security and risk management **(Digital Service Standard (Ontario))**
   - Establish a cycle of re-evaluation to ensure what you’re protecting is actually what you need to protect.